syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 ## Color & text mapping

-The fill color and the text in the data source can be mapped to the chart using `pointColorMapping` in series and `name` in datalabel respectively.
+The fill color and the text in the data source can be mapped to the Circular Chart 3D using `pointColorMapping` in the series and `name` in the datalabel, respectively.

 {% if page.publishingplatform == "typescript" %}